juan-cardelino/facial-landmark-detection/README.md

 Find more information about feature calculation on [miro][miro]

-Finf more tecnical information in Esto lo tengo que hacer aun
+Find more tecnical information in Esto lo tengo que hacer aun